-- (A) The degree and nature of the resources that the Developer can dedicate to the satisfactory development of a mixed finance/income development. - The ability to obtain, structure and implement layered public and private financing for such projects; - Financial capacity (of the developer/provider of guarantees); - Familiarity with requirements applicable to mixed-finance development and PBV operation; - Expertise in construction management to provide high quality, on budget, energy efficient housing. - (B) The professional qualifications and experience of personnel potentially available for assignment to the projects. - Complete knowledge and understanding of the PBV regulations set forth at 24 CFR Part 983; - Degree to which members of team (other than the Developer) demonstrate successful experience in their respective disciplines as required for the design, development and operation of mixed finance/income properties of comparable size and complexity. - (C) The historical performance of the Developer on other contracts in terms of quality of work, provision of services, and compliance with performance schedules.
-The Committee may solicit from previous clients, relevant information concerning the Developer's record of past performance. - Successful experience in the design, construction and ownership of mixed-income and mixed-use housing developments of comparable size and complexity; - The degree to which the Developer demonstrates successful experience with ownership and property management (either directly or through supervision of property management provided by a third party) of mixed-income rental developments of a similar size; - Historical involvement of Respondent in community development activities;
+- (A) The degree and nature of the resources that the Developer can dedicate to the satisfactory development of a mixed finance/income development. - The ability to obtain, structure and implement layered public and private financing (including LIHTC) for such projects; - Financial capacity (of the developer/provider of guarantees); - Familiarity with requirements applicable to mixedfinance development and public housing operation; - Expertise in construction management to provide high quality, on budget, energy efficient housing; - Knowledge of the environmental review and subsidy layering review processes. - (B) The professional qualifications and experience of personnel potentially available for assignment to the projects. - Complete knowledge and understanding of the PBV regulations set forth at 24 CFR Part 983; - Degree to which members of team (other than the Developer) demonstrate successful experience in their respective disciplines as required for the design, development and operation of mixed finance/income properties of comparable size and complexity. - (C) The historical performance of the Developer on other contracts in terms of quality of work, provision of services, and compliance with performance schedules.
+The Committee may solicit from previous clients, relevant information concerning the Developer's record of past performance. - Successful experience in the design, construction and ownership of mixed-income and mixed-use housing developments of comparable size and complexity; - The degree to which the Developer demonstrates successful experience with ownership and property management (either directly or through supervision of

-- Ability to secure social service partnerships and resources that benefit residents living in the community; - Any innovative approaches to providing long term employment for low income residents.
+- property management provided by a third party) of mixed-income rental developments of a similar size; - Timeliness of unit delivery on past projects; - Historical involvement of Respondent in community development activities; - Ability to secure social service partnerships and resources that benefit residents living in the community; - Any innovative approaches to providing long term employment for low income residents.